nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Increasing the quantity of a food: `inc`

-Increases the quantity of a Food item in WIFE.
+Increases the quantity of a food item in WIFE.

 Format: `inc INDEX [q/QUANTITY]`